judasgutenberg/maxmatrix/README.md

 https://xantorohara.github.io/led-matrix-editor/

-which wasn't presented as an easy download, though I've been able to reconstruct it here with my modifications.
+which wasn't presented as an easy download, though I've been able to reconstruct it here with my modifications and a minimal-viable JQuery (upon which it depends).

 The main change in this version is that I've added some Adobe-Photoshop-style tools allowing rotation and flipping of character images.
 All such operations can now also be applied in bulk on all the characters in a character set.
 This system assumes an eight by eight pixel grid (just like in the good